Editorial cover art for Thorne Magnesium Bisglycinate

 • NSF Certified for Sport matters most for a narrow group.
 If you are not a tested athlete or very certification-focused buyer, that premium may not be worth it.

-The current public iHerb listing shows $52.00 for 60 servings, which works out to about $0.87 per serving.
-That places Thorne Magnesium Bisglycinate in the premium tier for routine magnesium shopping.
+The current public iHerb listing shows $52.00 for 60 servings, which works out to about $0.87 per serving, or about $0.44 per 100 mg of magnesium.
+That places Thorne Magnesium Bisglycinate in the premium tier for routine magnesium shopping, and the per-100-mg figure makes it easier to compare with labels that use smaller or larger magnesium servings.

 That does not automatically make it overpriced.
 It means you should be clear on what you are paying for: